triffit/ot/oauth/README.md

-# AppWorks Platform oauth example
+# AppWorks Platform OAuth example

 This project is an example of how to use OAuth with AppWorks Platform